ramontayag/ramontayag.github.io/source/2021-04-04-intro-to-bitcoin.html.markdown

 Undoing the effects bugs such as these could involve forking the network if it has been exploited, but what's equally important is knowing when such breaches occur.
 This is an excellent reason for people to run their own Bitcoin nodes.
 With this, they may verify the supply without having to trust a third party.

 ## Global Liquidation Events
-In March 2020, there was a global liquidation event in which people sold assets to ensure they would have enough dollars to pay for debt they had which was denominated in US dollars.
+In March 2020, there was a global liquidation event in which people sold assets to ensure they would have enough dollars to pay for US dollar denominated debt they had.
 Bitcoin [plunged to about $4,000](https://www.cnbc.com/2020/03/13/bitcoin-loses-half-of-its-value-in-two-day-plunge.html) from $10,000.
 Since Bitcoin markets are on 24/7 and are not shut down during extreme market events, it is a good candidate as a source of liquidity.
 When you're desperate for dollars, you sell what you can, not what you want.

 To avoid being affected by this, one can have a longer time horizon when buying Bitcoin, such as at least 5 years.

 ## Government Ban
 One of the oldest worries of investors is having the governments ban Bitcoin.
 This is a tired topic, one that [has been covered](https://unchained-capital.com/blog/bitcoin-cannot-be-banned/) in greater detail than I could.

-While you have had some states ban it, such as [India](https://www.forbes.com/sites/steveforbes/2021/03/18/indias-plan-to-ban-bitcoin-could-the-us-be-next/) and [Nigeria](https://dailypost.ng/2021/02/05/breaking-cbn-bans-nigerians-from-buying-selling-bitcoin-crypto/), the opposite effect seems to occur -- to the extent that the [price even goes higher](https://news.bitcoin.com/nigeria-crypto-ban-bitcoin-sells-for-76k-as-deposits-on-centralized-exchanges-plummet/).
+While you have had some states ban it, such as [India](https://www.forbes.com/sites/steveforbes/2021/03/18/indias-plan-to-ban-bitcoin-could-the-us-be-next/) and [Nigeria](https://dailypost.ng/2021/02/05/breaking-cbn-bans-nigerians-from-buying-selling-bitcoin-crypto/), the opposite effect occurs -- to the extent that the [price even goes higher](https://news.bitcoin.com/nigeria-crypto-ban-bitcoin-sells-for-76k-as-deposits-on-centralized-exchanges-plummet/).

 Such bans beg the question: will strong states like the US ban Bitcoin?